SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

             Compute purchase price per kw
             Pick nearest generator capacity and use those prices per kw Round actual capacity to integer
+    Add sequence order in proposed network shapefiles for edge Add MV distance in proposed network shapefiles for edge

     Test when there are demand points but no consumption Test when there are no demand points